How to avoid the most common issues in Lease Extension in UK

-The legal process for a lease extension starts with the tenant’s notice.
+The process for a lease extension starts with the valuation and then to service of the tenant’s notice.
 Note that from the date of receipt of the notice by the landlord you are liable for costs incurred by the landlord concerning your lease extension.
 So make sure that there are no errors in your notice and that it is up to the mark and accurate.
 If the tenant’s notice is found incomplete, it becomes invalid and the landlord has the right to reject it.
 You may apply to the County Court to get this corrected but this will cost you additional money so it is best to avoid that from happening.

 It is recommended to register your notice with the Land Registry because, in the event where the landlord sells the freehold to another, the lease extension procedure can continue as though the new owner had received the original notice.

 It is best to instruct a solicitor to prepare the notice and serve it so you can avoid any mistakes which may lead to legal issues arising from it.

 If you are looking for help with Lease Extension is Slough we are happy to help.
 Our team of chartered surveyors can help you successfully negotiate your lease extensions or enfranchisement.
 Contact us for a consultation today.